alltick/alltick-realtime-forex-crypto-stock-tick-finance-websocket-api/http_interface/kline_query.md

 ## GET K-Line Query

-GET /kline
+## GET /kline
-> Please refer to the complete URL in [API Address Description](./api_address_description.md)

 ### Interface Description

-This interface can be used to query historical K-lines, but only one product can be queried at a time.
-It is recommended to cache the queried historical K-lines locally.
+This interface can be used to query historical K-line data, but it only allows querying one product at a time.
+It is recommended to cache the retrieved historical K-lines in a local database.
+<br />For clients using the HTTP interface to obtain K-lines, it is advisable to combine the /kline and /batch-kline interfaces as follows:
+<br />1、First, use the /kline interface to poll for historical data and store it in a local database.
+Subsequent historical data can be retrieved directly from the client's database without needing to make additional requests through the interface.
+<br />2、Then, continuously use the /batch-kline interface to request the latest two K-lines for multiple products in bulk and update the database with this data.
+<br />This method allows for quick updates of the latest K-lines while avoiding limitations on request frequency caused by frequent requests for historical K-lines.

 ### Request Frequency